junegunn/fzf/README.md

 - `CTRL-R` - Paste the selected command from history into the command line
 - `ALT-C` - cd into the selected directory

+If you're on a tmux session, `CTRL-T` will launch fzf in a new split-window.
+You may disable this tmux integration by setting `FZF_TMUX` to 0, or change the height of the window with `FZF_TMUX_HEIGHT`.

 The source code can be found in `~/.fzf.bash` and in `~/.fzf.zsh`.

 Auto-completion